• facebook

 • Train your users: Ensure your users understand the importance of limited access and know how to use it.

-But sometimes, we need to migrate SharePoint data, including permissions.
-Don’t worry; you can easily migrate SharePoint permissions using an automated tool Kernel Migration for SharePoint.
-The SharePoint Migration tool is an all-including migration solution that quickly migrates SharePoint data, including site collection, versions, metadata, and list & libraries.
+With the strategy-driven practices, you can use limited access effectively and ensure your SharePoint site or library remains secure.
+Nevertheless, sometimes, we need to migrate SharePoint data, including permissions.
+One can easily migrate SharePoint permissions using an automated tool Kernel Migration for SharePoint tool.
+The SharePoint Migration tool is an all-inclusive migration solution that quickly migrates SharePoint data, including site collection, versions, metadata, and list & libraries.

 Q- How to Remove Limited Access in SharePoint?